 It includes Assamese, Bashkir, Belarusian, Greenlandic, Hawaiian, Icelandic, Igbo, Irish, Kyrgyz, Luxembourgish, Maltese, Maori, Mongolian, Nepali, Pashto, Sakha, Tajik, Tatar, Tswana, Turkmen, Urdu, Uyghur, Welsh, Xhosa, Yoruba, Zulu.

-Not only it is easier to switch between two languages when using software keyboard, Microsoft has also enabled Multilingual text prediction which works for hardware keyboard as well.
+Not only it is easier to switch between two languages when using a software keyboard, Microsoft has also enabled Multilingual text prediction which works for hardware keyboards as well.

-So if you are writing in more than one Latin script languages, text prediction works.
+So if you are writing in more than one Latin script language, text prediction works.

 - Go to Settings > Devices